Pica

 Age-, sex-, and race-related demographics

-In young pregnant women, the onset of pica frequently occurs during their first pregnancy in late adolescence or early adulthood.
-Although the pica usually remits at the end of the pregnancy, it may continue intermittently for years.[5]
-Worldwide prevalence of pica during pregnancy and the postpartum period has been estimated at 27.8%.[6]
+Pica is common in young pregnant women.[3]
+The onset of pica frequently occurs during their first pregnancy in late adolescence or early adulthood.
+Although the pica usually remits at the end of the pregnancy, it may continue intermittently for years.[14]
+Worldwide prevalence of pica during pregnancy and the postpartum period has been estimated at 27.8%.[15]

 Although no specific data exist regarding the racial predilection of pica, the practice is reported to be more common among certain cultural and geographic populations.
 For example, geophagia is accepted culturally among some families of African lineage and is reported to be problematic in 70% of the provinces in Turkey.